soumitsalman/openai-utilities/README.md

 <Coming soon>

 ## Contribution Guideline:
 Feel free to make contributions to the code.
 There is currently no test automation or github workflow set up.
-So #YOLO If you want more wrapped capabilities feel free to reach out.
+So #YOLO.
+If you want more wrapped capabilities feel free to reach out.

 ## Disclaimer:
 This is privately maintained by the developer.
 The developer as no association to openai.org or anyscale.com on a commercial level.